FALKENTALK: Delicious Disarray in the Heavyweight Division

 Put the other names claiming greatness to the same “19” test.
 Who did they fight in their 19th bout?
 Who are they fighting now?
 We have yet to get the top lightweight talents in the ring.
 The welterweight division has disappointed us more than satisfied.

 Fortunately, there are SOME young fighters willing to bet on themselves.
 Vergil Ortiz Jr. and Jaron Ennis have the same mentality as Oleksandr Usyk, if not the opportunities just yet.
 His talent might not match up but it seems Tim Tszyu might have the same mindset.

 Hold that thought.

 The cool breeze you’re feeling?
 It’s not a lost opportunity (unless you’re Eddie Hearn).
-It’s a leading the charge.
+It’s a maverick blasting past.
 Usyk is precisely what boxing needs.
 Especially right now.
-No, we aren’t getting the heavyweight unification fight we expected.
-We’re getting the unification fight we need.
+No, we aren't getting the heavyweight unification fight we expected.
+We're getting the unification fight we need.
 Thanks, Oleksandr Usyk.

-This is what the fans claim they want: the top talent in the sport willing to fight anyone.
+This is what fans claim they want: top talent willing to fight any opponent.
 Give Anthony Joshua loads of credit.
-He could have sat on the sidelines waiting for Fury, but he didn’t.
-A rematch is looming with Joshua, but rematches generally don’t go all that well for the vanquished.
+He could have sat on the sidelines waiting for countryman Fury, but he didn’t.
+A rematch looms for Joshua, but rematches generally don’t go all that well for the vanquished.

 Our advice: Embrace the chaos and enjoy it.

-Eddie Hearn, Frank Warren, Bob Arum, and Tom Brown will need to work a little harder than they anticipated.
+Eddie Hearn, Frank Warren, Bob Arum, and Tom Brown will need to work harder than anticipated.
 Sorry boys.
 A little hard work never killed anyone.